greyscalepress/map-of-floss/NOTES.markdown

 ## France:

 * VLC - VideoLAN is an organization based in France.
-The project was started by students at the École Centrale Paris. http://www.videolan.org/legal.html
+The project was started by students at the École Centrale Paris.
+GNU GPL (VLC engine moving to LGPL). http://www.videolan.org/legal.html
-* BlueGriffon - project leader is Daniel Glazman.
 * Ekiga - "Ekiga was initially written by Damien Sandras in order to graduate from the Université catholique de Louvain.
 It is currently developed by a community-based team led by Sandras."
+GNU GPL.
+* SPIP
+* BlueGriffon - project leader is Daniel Glazman. tri-license MPL/GPL/LGPL.

 ## Germany:

 * KDE - K Desktop Environment e.V. - Berlin. http://ev.kde.org/
-* LibreOffice - The Document Foundation, Berlin. http://www.documentfoundation.org/imprint
+* LibreOffice - The Document Foundation, Berlin.
+GNU LGPLv3. http://www.documentfoundation.org/imprint

 ## Greece:

+* Astroboa - an open source Semi-Structured Information Management Platform.
+GNU LGPLv3. http://www.astroboa.org/section/about-us

 ## Hungary:

-* MPlayer - "Development of MPlayer began in 2000.
+* MPlayer - GNU GPL.
+"Development of MPlayer began in 2000.
 The original author, Hungarian Árpád Gereöffy, started the project because he was unable to find any satisfactory video players for Linux (...)
 Gereöffy was soon joined by many other programmers, in the beginning mostly from Hungary, but now located worldwide." (wikipedia) - http://mplayerhq.hu/

 ## Ireland: